Doing right by whales: Groups urge NOAA to enforce boat speed rules off Georgia Coast - NewsBreak

 Many Georgians might not realize the state has whales off its coast during the late fall and winter.

-Courtney Reich, coastal director for Georgia Conservancy, said it was only in recent decades researchers learned that the whales' breeding and calving grounds were off the coast of Georgia, and since they do not breach out of the water they're easy to miss.
+Courtney Reich, coastal director for Georgia Conservancy , said it was only in recent decades researchers learned that the whales' calving grounds were off the coast of Georgia, and since they do not breach out of the water they're easy to miss.

 Working on the speeding regulations is a new effort to make a concrete impact on the whales' numbers after 20 years of "conservation whack-a-mole" – chasing down threats as they crop up from early 2000s large vessel speed limits to fishing line entanglement to climate change shifting the whale's habits and locations.

-Note: Editor's note: A previous version of this story noted that the Georgia coast is part of the whale's breeding grounds, which it is not.